I'm Honey!

 Loving Someone Can Be Tough But…

 Have you ever been in a situation where it is tough to love someone?
-Let me know in the comments at the bottom of this page.
-Let’s discuss!
+Let’s discuss how people talk about their experiences with love languages in the comments below.

 Thanks for the advice.
 The hard part of learning to love is when it’s a family member.
 I ask myself if we had the same parents.
 I feel that growing up without love is hard to learn as an adult.
 My family lives in the past.